-How to Get Your New Home Built Faster?
+How to Get Your New Home Built Faster

-- Choose planned communities when possible.
+- Planned Communities - Choose planned communities when possible.
 The preparation and administrative headaches will have been taken care of ahead of time, which saves a lot of time.

-- Make design choices as early as you can, so that materials and equipment can be ordered early.
-Many projects are delayed because these decisions were delayed early on, and then construction has to halt while deliveries are awaited.
+- Get Ahead on Design Decisions - Make design choices as early, so that materials and equipment can be ordered as soon as possible.
+Many projects are delayed because these decisions were pushed off early on, and then construction has to halt while deliveries are awaited.